tanyiyu/Proactive-Defense-Against-Facial-Editing-in-DWT/README.md

 # Proactive-Defense-Against-Facial-Editing-in-DWT
-Proactive Defense Against Deep Facial Attribute Editing via Non-Targeted Adver-sarial Perturbation Attack in the DWT domain
+This is the official implementation of the paper Proactive Defense Against Deep Facial Attribute Editing via Non-Targeted Adver-sarial Perturbation Attack in the DWT domain.